tnnt-devteam/tnnt/old_design_discussions.md

 - Routinely cycle out custom stuff and replace it with new stuff to keep the tournament fresh.
 The main problem here may be finding the inspiration and developer will to make new custom stuff every year.
+- Horatius challenge; monsters are trying to cross a (wide?) bridge to get to some objective behind you and you must prevent them from doing so.
+Note: would have to rename "Horatius at the Bridge" achievement.
+- Monty Python branch that involves defeating the Black Knight and the Rabbit of Caerbannog.
+The unique twist here would be that ghosts of players that died to the Rabbit in other games would pile up in your game (and possibly be buffed to do something relevant to the challenge).
+- The Council of Nine: inspired by the devnull Waldo challenge, it involves exploring a secret society in the Mazes of Menace, which is possibly working against the devteam.
+  - Chattable monsters may generate as "Councilor X", where X is either their species or a famous NetHack player name - Deathonastick, Dudley, etc.
+  - Complete the challenge by finding or sidequesting for all nine councilors.
+  - Should involve secret messages passed by fortune cookie - either the challenge should start and make Councilors spawn by finding (intercepting) a message in a fortune cookie, or one councilor asks you to pass a message to another via a fortune cookie.
+  - A council chamber either embedded in a Dungeons of Doom level and inaccessible, or on a separate branch, reached very late in the challenge after you have gained the council's trust.submitted 4 days ago by soulreaverdan
+- Challenge where there are 7 (or however many) magic gems / dilithium crystals / ZAPM objects scattered around the dungeon that you must collect all of to finish the challenge.
+- Land of the Lost challenge based on the TV series of that name, because of the nature of this land its branch is inescapable until you complete it and get whatever MacGuffin enables you to escape.
+- Challenge themed around Alice in Wonderland with a bunch of custom, appropriately themed enemies.
+- Devnull-type restriction (lifted upon completing a challenge) that shopkeepers won't let you in unless you're wearing a shirt and shoes.
+Unspecified whether body armor or a cloak obviates the need for a shirt.
+- A popular suggestion from post tournament surveys: bring back some of the devnull challenges such as Pac-Man, or at least lock certain NetHack things behind devnull-style restrictions, where you must complete a TNNT challenge in order to unlock it.
+- Don't just keep adding new content and challenges to TNNT.
+Rotate them out to keep things fresh, even the swap chest.
+People have noted that new TNNT challenges should stop helping water down the difficulty of the game by providing players with extra resources, in comparison to devnull challenges where the extra items you could obtain from them were useless outside them.
+- Restore the legacy Elf quest (minus its artifact reward).
+The drawback of this is that it's kind of a boring quest, and it would provide yet more levels full of loot and monsters with death drops for even more loot, when TNNT already throws extra loot at the player.

 ## Other game enhancements